PhilipGutzeit/Random-text-with-chosable-font-size/README.md

 There are more uppercase characters but only in the beginning of every "word".
 At the very end there is also a full stop.
 Furthermore you can adjust the font size (in pixel).
 I made this just for fun and to test out ChatGPT.
+Maybe it is usefull for somebody.

 See it also here in action: https://skriper.dev/philimax/UuaBusH